CasperLabs/stests/docs/usage.md

 Runs orchestration process in a single interactive session.

+## Cache Querying

+#### `stests-ls-contracts`

+Displays information related to all smart contracts registered with stests & stored on-chain.

+#### `stests-ls-networks`

+Displays information related to the set of networks registered with stests.

+##### `stests-ls-network-faucet-balance`

+Displays a network's faucet account balance.

+#### `stests-ls-network-faucet-key`

+Displays a network's faucet account ECC key pair.

+#### `stests-ls-nodes`

+Displays set of nodes registered with stests for a particular network.

+#### `stests-ls-node-bonding-key`

+Displays a node's bonding ECC key pair.

+#### `stests-ls-run`

+Displays summary information related to a workload generator run.
+The information is broken down into the various phases that a generator may pass through.
+Within each phase the information is broken down into the various steps taken.

+#### `stests-ls-run-deploys`

+Displays information about each deploy dispatched during the course of a workload generator run.

+#### `stests-ls-runs`

+Displays summary information regarding workload generator runs.
+Such information includes number of dispatched deploys plus execution stats & status.

+## Cache Updating

+#### `stests-set-contracts`

+Installs upon chain various smart contracts used by workload generators.

+#### `stests-set-network`

+Registers a network for testing.

+#### `stests-set-network-faucet-key`

+Registers a network's faucet key.

+#### `stests-set-network-status`

+Updates the operational status of a registered network.

+#### `stests-set-node`

+Registers a network node.
+When registering the node's mode must be specified as this will affect how stests will interact with the node.

+#### `stests-set-node-bonding-key`

+Registers a node's bonding key for use in Proof-of-Stake related scenarios.

+#### `stests-set-node-status`

+Updates the operational status of a registered node.

-## Managing Cache
+## Cache Housekeeping

 The stests cache is implemented using Redis.
 It is partitioned into 3 sub-caches: orchestration, monitoring & infrastructure.
-The cache size will grow in proportion to the amount of time a target network is monitored and the number of worklopad generators that have been executed.
+The cache size will grow in proportion to the amount of time a target network is monitored and the number of workload generators that have been executed.
+Some management commands exist to simplify cache housekeeping.

 #### `stests-flush`